halean/personal_website/README.md

 - Update colors, spacing, or layout in `site/assets/css/styles.css`.
 - Replace placeholder images with real assets in `site/assets/images/`.
 - Add posts/pages by copying existing files and updating links.
+  - Or edit JSON files to add entries (see below).

 ## JSON-driven content